 - Use re-marketing and retargeting to remind the customers of the products added to their abandoned cart

-- Leverage scarcity or offer time bound discounts to nudge visitors to make a purchase on their first visit itself
+- Leverage scarcity or offer time-bound discounts to nudge visitors to purchase their first visit itself

 - Offer free shipping or competitive discounts wherever possible

-Every online store has different challenges when it comes to acquiring more customers and generating greater number of sales every month.
-That’s why you need to consistently track how visitors are interacting with your online store and how your mobile users are engaging with your store’s app.
-It’s how you optimize your online store and mobile app, using this data, that helps you reduce your cart abandonment rate.
+Every online store has different challenges when it comes to acquiring more customers and generating more sales every month.
+That’s why you must consistently track how visitors interact with your online store and how your mobile users engage with your store’s app.
+How you optimize your online store and mobile app using this data helps you reduce your cart abandonment rate.